 A building proofing that more baroque squiggles aren’t feasible.
 Maybe 1 reason why it’s called a magic village.

-On the very lively Zocalo there are visibly incredible opportunities to buy whatever you’ll regret bitterly in a few days.
+Around the very lively Zocalo there are visibly incredible opportunities to buy whatever you’ll regret bitterly in a few days.

 On the way some more churches to visit.
 Some clarifying in a pretty impressive way your destiny should you not detach yourself immediately from your existence as an incurable sinner.

-Back to the real life.
+Back to real life.
 Simply visit the very nice market.
 They sell whatever you may need – and a lot more.

 In the evening the chance to sip a couple of beers on a verandah at the Zocalo.
 Observing life at the square, but …

-… also to state some slightly unusual security measures – maybe reflecting the current situation in Guerrero State.
+… also, to state some slightly unusual security measures – maybe reflecting the current situation in Guerrero State.
 Well, maybe something else.

 Puebla, 25th November